thedmd/imgui-node-editor/Readme.md

 ![Preview](Screenshots/node_editor_overview.gif)

 Node Editor is build around an idea "draw your content, we do the rest", which mean interactions are handled by editor, content rendering is handled by user.
+Editor will take care of:
+ * placing your node in the word
+ * dragging nodes
+ * zoom and scrolling
+ * selection
+ * various interaction that can be quieried by API (creation, deletion, selection changes, etc.)

 Here are some highlights:
  * Node movement and selection is handled internally